 $300 weekly unemployment benefits: situation in states across the US

-The last of the extra $300 weekly unemployment payment is being paid out in a handful of US states, leaving citizens waiting for news on further relief funds for the stalling US recovery.
-The scheme referred to as Lost Wage Assistance (LWA), a program approved by President Donald Trump with FEMA funds, was created to help Americans who were left unemployed due to the covid-19 pandemic after funds from the Cares Act ($600 weekly) expired in July.
+The extra $300 weekly unemployment payment has come to an end in a number of US states, leaving citizens waiting for news on the scheme referred to as Lost Wage Assistance (LWA), a program approved by President Donald Trump and created to help Americans who were left unemployed due to the covid-19 pandemic after funds from the Cares Act ($600 weekly) expired in July.

 “The only thing that’s keeping us from passing it is politics,” says @AndrewYang on the latest stimulus bill.
 “Right now, Nancy Pelosi has maximal leverage where Pres.
 Trump’s last offer of $1.8 trillion was so high that Senate Republicans didn’t like it.
 It’s a good deal.” pic.twitter.com/r44k8rkjKm— The Situation Room (@CNNSitRoom) October 12, 2020